YottaDB/YDBDoc/ProgGuide/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Programmer's Guide's documentation!
+Welcome to The Programmer's Guide!

 ==============================================

 .. toctree::